shloksri/collabs/react-kolkata.md

 * **CFP opens Monday, 13th Oct**, and will remain open till **October end**.
 * We’re looking for **developers who’ve built something cool with React**, improved performance, or solved a real frontend problem.
 * Talks can range from 5-minute lightning talks to 20-minute deep dives — all experience levels welcome!
+* * Link for registration available on website

 ---